AndreCFerreira/Bird_individualID/Requirements/README.md

 # Create a virtual environment and jupyter notebook

-1. After installing python using conda, a conda environment should be created and named “individualID” by typing in a Linux terminal.
+1. After installing python using conda, a conda environment should be created and named, for example, “individualID” by typing in a Linux terminal.
 ```console
 conda create -n individualID python=3.6
 ```